sidkofi/cpu_fail_classifier/README.md

 ## Step 1: Filtering the Noise

-As mentioned, raw CPU frequency data is noisy due to rapid dynamic adjustments and measurement effects.
-To focus on the failure signatures **cascaded preprocessing filters** were applied:
+As I mentioned earlier, raw CPU frequency data is noisy due to rapid dynamic adjustments and measurement effects.
+To focus on the failure signatures, I took advantage of **cascaded preprocessing filters**:

 1.  **Moving Average Filter (Window=3):** A simple filter that slightly smooths the data by averaging each point with its immediate neighbors.
 It reduces minor jitter.
 2.  **Butterworth Low-Pass Filter (Order=2, Cutoff=3.0 Hz):** A more advanced filter that removes frequencies above 3 Hz while preserving the slower changes associated with load variations and failure events.
 It has a smooth response, avoiding distortion of the frequencies we want to keep.